On Computational Complexity of Unitary and State Design Properties: Introduction

+To check if more efficient algorithms exist, we introduce and investigate computational problems about the frame potential.
+First, we show that \emph{exactly} computing the frame potential can be achieved by a single query to a $\sharpP$ oracle and is $\sharpP$-hard.
 We then consider a problem of \emph{approximately} computing frame potentials.
 We formulate this as a promise problem to decide whether the frame potential of a given set is larger or smaller than certain values, with the promise that either one of the two is the case.
-For state vectors, we show that this problem is $\BQP$-complete and $\PP$-complete if the promise gap between the two values is $\Theta(1/\poly(n))$ and $\Theta(2^{-\poly(n)})$, respectively.
-For unitaries, the problem is shown to be $\PP$-complete if the promise gap is $\Theta(2^{-\poly(n)})$.
+For state vectors, this problem is shown to be $\BQP$-complete and $\PP$-complete if the promise gap between the two values is $\Theta(1/\poly(n))$ and $\Theta(2^{-\poly(n)})$, respectively.
+For unitaries, the problem is $\PP$-complete if the promise gap is $\Theta(2^{-\poly(n)})$.
 These results imply that general algorithms, whether quantum or classical, for computing the frame potential with exponential accuracy in polynomial time are unlikely to exist, indicating that our quantum algorithm cannot be drastically improved.

-Based on these results, we finally consider the promise problem to decide whether a given set is a good or bad approximation to a $t$-design.
-We show that it is in $\PP$ for any constant $t$ and is $\PP$-hard for $t=1,2$ and $3$.
-Remarkably, this is the case even if a given set is promised to be either an exponentially accurate or a worse-than-constant approximation to a $1$-design, which may be of surprise to some extent since $1$-designs are commonly considered simple distributions.
-This result particularly demonstrates the computationally hard nature of checking unitary and state design properties.
+We also propose and investigate the problems more directly related to designs, i.e., promise problems to decide whether a given set is a $\delta$-approximate $t$-design or not a $\delta'$-approximate $t'$-design, where $t\leq t'$, under the promise that only one of the two is the case.
+We show that this promise problem is in $\PP$ for $t=t'$ if the gap between $\delta'$ and $\delta$ is not too small.
+We also show that, for any $t \leq t'$, this problem is $\PP$-hard if $\delta' -\delta \in \Theta(2^{c(t'-t)n} \delta)$ for $t<t'$ and $\delta' -\delta \in \Theta(2^{-c n} \delta)$ for $t=t'$, where $c=1$ for a set of state vectors and $c=2$ for a set of unitaries.
+This result is particularly remarkable when $t'=t+1$.
+By setting $\delta$ as $\Theta(2^{-n})$ for state vectors and $\Theta(2^{-2n})$ for unitaries, our result implies that it is $\PP$-hard to decide if a given set is an exponentially-accurate approximation to a $t$-design or a worse-than-constant approximation to a $(t+1)$-design that is not an exponentially-accurate approximate $t$-design.
+This large gap in the approximation accuracy, in particular, demonstrates the computationally hard nature of checking unitary and state design properties.